SLiV9/numpad/docs/index.md

 Output: (100)
 ```

-By combining this trick with the carefully placement of values at certain addresses, you can implement any algorithm you want.
+By combining this trick with the careful placement of values at certain addresses, you can implement any algorithm you want.
 Here's one that prints the alphabet:

 ```
 1